-The internal features are largely the same as the new G-Shock GG-B100 Mudmaster but this Pro Trek watch lacks the Carbon Core Guard structure (as well as extreme shock and mud resistance) and is water-resistant to 100 meters rather than 200.
-Other external differences include a rotary bezel and a smaller size (57.5 x 50.8 x 15.8 mm) and lighter weight (about 64 grams).
+The internal features are largely the same as the new G-Shock GG-B100 Mudmaster, but this Pro Trek watch lacks the Carbon Core Guard structure (as well as extreme shock and mud resistance) and is water-resistant to 100 meters rather than 200.
+Other external differences include a rotary bezel, a smaller size (57.5 x 50.8 x 15.8 mm), and lighter weight (about 64 grams).
 Like the GG-B100, it is battery-powered and not solar, but it does have a battery level indicator.

 The debut models include the black PRT-B50-1, blue PRT-B50-2, and orange PRT-B50-4.
 Each model has a urethane band and the PRT-B50-1 is the only model available with a standard (non-negative) LCD display.
 The limited khaki PRT-B50FE-3 includes a special box and replaceable resin and cloth bands.
 The Japanese releases will have a list price of 30,000 JPY each and 35,000 JPY for the PRT-B50FE-3.
-The debut of the PRT-B50 series may seem underwhelming to those already familiar with the GG-B100, but this marks the first, and likely not the last, Pro Trek watch to feature a quad sensor and the Smartphone Link function (excluding the Pro Trek Smart line of smartwatches).
+The debut of the PRT-B50 series may seem underwhelming to those already familiar with the G-Shock GG-B100, but this is the first Pro Trek watch to feature a quad sensor and the Smartphone Link function (excluding the Pro Trek Smart line of smartwatches).

 Update: Casio America announced the PRT-B50 series for a fall 2019 release with a list price of $200.